Wizard101: Player chat

 If a player is under 13 years of age, they are not able to see text messages and are restricted to "menu chat", a selection of phrases that can be used to interact with other players (must have made a debit/credit card purchase).
 However, with a master password, the parent can allow a child under 13 to use text chat.
 If the player is 13 years or older, they can send and see text messages, but word filters are in place to censor profanity, numbers, and personal information such as emails or names.
 Filtered words are marked red while typing, and will be sent as three dots once sent.
 If the player is 18 years or older and has verified their account via credit card, text messages become much less restrictive, allowing them to see and type some words that are usually filtered, though some are still restricted.
-Filtered words that are generally restricted by 13+ text chat is visible to 18+ chat, and are marked yellow.
-Those with 18+ chat can see them, but not 13+ chat.
+Filtered words that are generally restricted by 13+ text chat are visible to 18+ chat, and are marked yellow.

 Names

-A player's name must be decided through predetermined names made up of a first name and a one-part or a two-part surname.
+A player's name must be decided through predetermined names made up of a first name and a one-part or an optional two-part surname.
 The official game forums are also heavily moderated, and forum posts must be checked by a moderator before they are made visible.